-C. Method of accounting for equity investments - Forms BE-11B, BE-11C and BE-11D - Report a foreign affiliate parent's equity investments of 20 percent or more in unconsolidated foreign affiliates, including all unconsolidated majority-owned foreign affiliates, using the equity method of accounting.
-Report equity investments of less than 20 percent, in accordance with FASB ASC 320 (FAS 115) or cost basis of accounting.
-See important note on foreign affiliate consolidation rules under instruction I.B.2.e.
+- Form BE-10A Report the U.S. Reporter's equity investments of 20 percent or more in foreign affiliates, including all majority-owned foreign affiliates, using the equity method of accounting.
+Report equity investments of less than 20 percent, and immaterial investments, using the cost method. - 2.
+Form BE-10B, BE-10C, and BE-10D Report a foreign affiliate parent's equity investments of 20 percent or more in unconsolidated foreign affiliates, including all unconsolidated majority-owned foreign affiliates, using the equity method of accounting.
+You may report immaterial investments using the cost method of accounting if this treatment is consistent with your normal reporting practice.
+Report investments owned less than 20 percent in accordance with FASB ASC 320 (FAS 115) or the cost basis of accounting.
+See important note on foreign affiliate consolidation rules under instruction I.B.2.d.